 But enterprises aren’t the only ones who can benefit from the many tools and features that exist within a well-built ERP platform.
 Although until relatively recently, enterprise resource planning software was just too expensive for these smaller ventures to purchase, deploy and maintain.
 That is no longer the case today and it is all thanks to the cloud.
 Smaller and mid-sized companies can see a sizable ROI from an investment in cloud-based ERP software.

-This, of course, prompts the question: what is the true cost of cloud ERP for small businesses?
+This, of course, prompts the question: what is the true cost of cloud ERP for small business?
 Many factors impact cloud ERP costs, both financial and non-financial alike.

 What is Cloud ERP?
 How Does it Differ from Traditional ERP Systems?